shamshadM/Ubuntu/README.md

 ```
 If github page unable to develop the website its on from the main file.
 The do following command give below

-# offline build of the site and then load on the site
+# offline build of the site and then load on the site for compression

 ```
 JEKYLL_ENV=production bundle exec jekyll build --trace